sgreg/rudy/firmware/README.md

 from within the example's directory (same place you ran `make` to compile it).

 ### Setting up the programmer
 The build system itself is by default set up to use the [USBasp programmer](https://www.fischl.de/usbasp/), as it is a cheap, open source programmer that does the job very well.
-Plus, RUDY itself can be programmed to act as USBasp itself.
+Plus, [RUDY can be programmed to act as USBasp itself](v-usb/06_usbasp/).

 If you're using a different programmer, adjust the command line settings in the [`programmer.mk`](programmer.mk) file within this directory.